kmotrebski/gas-s3-url-generator/README.md

 #### Automatic triggers

-You can also set up automatic triggers and set up settings to update data regularly, even every 1 minute.
+You can also set up automatic triggers to update data regularly, even every single minute!
+This will make your data constantly updated.

-- You will have to add new file to your project, in a similar way you did it before.
-- Copy&paste `Trigger.gs` file [from this repository](https://github.com/kmotrebski/gas-s3-url-generator/blob/master/UrlGenerator.gs) into your project and follow instructions in the file comments
+Add new file to your project, in a similar way you did it before.
+Copy&paste `Trigger.gs` file [from this repository](https://github.com/kmotrebski/gas-s3-url-generator/blob/master/UrlGenerator.gs) into your project and follow instructions in the file comments.
-- File is located here

 ### Reach out to me